xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 Figure 4.37: Parsing table for expression grammar

-On input $id * id + id$, the sequence of stack and input contents is shown in Fig. 4.38.
+On input $\textbf{id} * \textbf{id} + \textbf{id}$, the sequence of stack and input contents is shown in Fig. 4.38.
 Also shown for clarity, are the sequences of grammar symbols corresponding to the states held on the stack.
 For example, at line (1) the LR parser is in state 0, the initial state with no grammar symbol, and with id the first input symbol.
-The action in row 0 and column id of the action field of Fig. 4.37 is s5, meaning shift by pushing state 5.
+The action in row 0 and column **id** of the action field of Fig. 4.37 is $s_5$, meaning shift by pushing state 5.
 That is what has happened at line (2): the state symbol 5 has been pushed onto the stack, and id has been removed from the input.

-Then, $ * $ becomes the current input symbol, and the action of state 5 on input $ * $ is to reduce by $F \to id$.
+Then, $*$ becomes the current input symbol, and the action of state 5 on input $*$ is to reduce by $F \to \textbf{id}$.
 One state symbol is popped off the stack.
 State 0 is then exposed.
 Since the GOTO of state 0 on F is 3, state 3 is pushed onto the stack.
 We now have the configuration in line (3).
-Each of the remaining moves is determined similarly.$\Box$
+Each of the remaining moves is determined similarly. $\Box$

 ### 4.6.4 Constructing SLR-Parsing Tables